anomaly/prestans-docs/source/models.rst

 Integer
 -------

+Integers are wrappers on Python numbers, limited to Integers.
+We distinguish between Integers and Floats because of formatting requirements.

 .. note:: Extends ``prestans.types.DataType``

 * ``required`` flags if this is a mandatory field, accepts ``True`` or ``False`` and is set to ``True`` by default